chucknology/TangoSDfix/README.md

 You may have encountered some issues working with microSD card storage, such as not being able to write to it !
 These issues are a result of platform changes in API level 19.

-This app enables writing to the microSD card.
+This app enables unrestricted writing to the microSD card.

 It doesn't require any permissions apart from `SUPERUSER` so you'll need to be rooted to use it.